PrescottJRynewicz/brain/100 References/📗 Optionality - Survive and Thrive.md

 Delayed gratification is a skill that does not come naturally to our human evolution, we have to learn how to train it.

 The rest of the chapter is an exploration of the effectiveness of goals, and how to use them sparingly to create optionality.
-Goals are astonishingly effective on our human psychology, but can also create blind spots, and be manipulated ([[📐 Goodhart's Law]])
+Goals are astonishingly effective on our human psychology, but can also create blind spots , and be manipulated ([[📐 Goodhart's Law]])

 IMO: this was too long of a chapter.
 There were some contradicting thoughts about the positive and negative aspects of goals and not-so-clear definitions.